 If you already have a valid prescription for an Rx medication issued by your U.S. doctor and you are traveling to Canada to fill it out, make sure you see a licensed Canadian physician who will give you a quick check-up, confirm, or re-write the prescription.

 Some U.S.-based doctors who are also licensed to practice medicine in Canada can issue a prescription for the desired Rx medicine, which you can either take to a brick-and-mortar Canadian pharmacy to fill or submit to an online drugstore over the Internet to have them send the required medications to your home address.
-A pharmacy service winning a consistent approval of consumers is mapofmedicine.com, repeatedly commended for its acclaimed product quality and time-effective deliveries.
-Another point in favor of the service is the availability of cheap generics and discounts that promote economical availability of popular drugs.
+A pharmacy service winning a consistent approval of consumers is jhppharma.com, repeatedly commended for its acclaimed product quality and time-effective deliveries.

 What types of prescriptions do Canadian doctors write?
 How to get one?